Strataca: Museum

 It’s a 90-second trip to the museum 650 ft below the Kansas prairie.
 Visitors ride in a double-deck elevator that holds fifteen people on each level.

 Conditions underground are very predictable and constant.
 The mine naturally maintains a temperature of 68 degrees with a relative humidity of around 45%.
 The mine chambers are very large, ranging in size from 2,500 to 15000 sqft with ceiling heights ranging from 11 to 17 ft.
 Since 1954, anyone going into the mine has been required to wear a hard hat and rescue breather., but using the breather has never been necessary to use by any visitor or employee.
 The Mine Safety and Health Administration, which regularly inspects all aspects of the operation, considers the Hutchinson mine one of the safest in the world.

 The material used for much of the museum flooring is very similar to concrete; but instead of sand, salt is used with the cement and water.
 Thus, it is known as Saltcrete.
 Saltcrete does leach – emitting a fine dust of salt – until it is cured, which takes approximately one year.
 It has limited applications because water makes Saltcrete blister and disintegrate.

-Galleries & Exhibits
+Galleries and exhibits

 Dark Ride

 A tram tour, the Dark Ride, is an optional opportunity that takes visitors through a maze of chambers beyond the museum area to see various features of the mine environment, with a brief pause to experience the sensation of complete darkness.
 The tour also includes a stop at a salt pile for a souvenir: filling a sample bag with salt crystals.